NyaDanilusNya/DanilusVM/README.md

 ---

-`computer` - library for working with a virtual machine (computer)
+`computer` - interface for working with a virtual machine (computer)

-`computer.getTotal() -> number` - returns the total amount of RAM
+`computer.gettotal() -> number` - returns the total amount of RAM

-`computer.getUsed() -> number` - returns the amount of used RAM
+`computer.getused() -> number` - returns the amount of used RAM

-`computer.pushEvent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue
+`computer.pushevent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue

-`computer.pullEvent(number timeout) -> ...` - retrieves information about an event by taking it from the event queue (returns all values ​​as a string!) (timeout in ms)
+`computer.pullevent(number timeout) -> ...` - retrieves information about an event by taking it from the event queue (returns all values ​​as a string!) (timeout in ms)

 - `keydown -> "keydown", string` - returns the event name and scancode.
 Triggered when a key is pressed on the keyboard

 - `keyup -> "keyup", string` - returns the event name and scancode.
 Triggered when a key is released on the keyboard

 - (Yes, that's all for now :)

+---

+`filesystem` - interfave for working with filesystem of VM

+`filesystem.exists(string path) -> bool` - checks if file exists

+`filesystem.isdir(string path) -> bool` - checks if a folder exists

+`filesystem.mkdir(string path) -> bool` - creates folder, if successful then returns true

+`filesystem.size(string path) -> bool, number` - returns true if successful and size of file

+`filesystem.rmfile(string path) -> bool` - deletes the file (or folder) if it is empty, returns true if successful

+`filesystem.rmdir(string path) -> bool` - deletes the folder if it is empty, returns true if successful

+`filesystem.listdir(string path) -> bool, table` - reads a folder and returns true if successful and an array with the names of files and folders

+`filesystem.rename(string oldname, string newname) -> bool` - renames a file, returns true if successful

+`filesystem.open(string path, string mode) -> bool, number` - opens a file, returns true if successful and returns a file descriptor

+`filesystem.close(number fd) -> bool` - closes a file, returns true if successful

+`filesystem.write(number fd, string data) -> bool` - writes data to file, returns true if successful

+`filesystem.read(number fd, number bytes) -> bool, string` - reads a certain number of bytes, returns true if successful and read bytes

+`filesystem.seek(number fd, number type, number offset) -> bool` - shifts the cursor by a certain number of bytes, the type indicates what to shift relative to

+- `1` - set (begin of file)

+- `2` - cursor

+- `3` - end (end of file)

+`filesystem.getpos(number fd) -> bool, number` - returns true if successful and position of cursor in a file

 ---